 StenoMasters was founded in 2021 and is an online community for all stenographic court reporters, captioners, and students to practice the art of public speaking.
-It will be chartered soon as an online club of Toastmasters International.
+We held our first-ever in-person meeting at the NCRA 2022 annual convention in Orlando, FL, with a fantastic turnout.

 We are mostly silent in the courtroom, at the deposition conference table, or sitting behind a computer screen captioning an event.
 The StenoMasters club is a welcoming, supportive environment where we encourage each other to speak up and share our stories.
 Public speaking is most people's no. 1 fear.
 Through practice and preparation, we will carry greater confidence into the workplace and become even stronger advocates for stenograpy in front of attorneys, judges, and the consumers of our services.